 All students are invited to bring a water bottle to school daily to have on their desk and can be refilled as needed throughout the day.
+We have bottle refill stations as part of several water fountains throughout the school.
 Hydration is important for the body and the brain.